 Expanded access during COVID-19

-To support online research at a time when patrons are unable are to visit physical libraries, through December 31 we are offering complimentary expanded access, including free access to 26 newly released Public Health journals and a selection of 6,000 journal articles related to COVID-19, and we have increased our read-online access from six to 100 free articles per month.
+To support online research at a time when patrons are unable are to visit physical libraries, we are offering complimentary expanded access for a limited time, including free access to 26 newly released Public Health journals and a selection of 6,000 journal articles related to COVID-19, and we have increased our read-online access from six to 100 free articles per month.

 In addition to ever-growing content at no added cost, we are committed to delivering high-quality, curated journal collections that provide full-run coverage and long-term preservation.
 This has helped to make JSTOR one of the most trusted and relied-upon research and teaching platforms.